-The recoverable amount of the goodwill is determined based on value-in-use calculations.
-These calculations use cash flow projections based on financial budgets approved by management covering a five year period.
-Cash flows beyond the five year period are extrapolated using the estimated rates stated below.
-The growth rate does not exceed the long-term average growth rate for the business in which the acquired business operates.
+The recoverable amount of the goodwill for the year ended 31 December 2009 was determined based on value-in-use calculations.
+These calculations used cash flow projections based on financial budgets approved by management covering a five year period.
+Cash flows beyond the five year period were extrapolated using the estimated rates stated below.
+The growth rate did not exceed the long-term average growth rate for the business in which the acquired business operates.